 Students: Content should be developmentally appropriate for the age and maturity level of the intended students.
 It should contain sufficient details for students to understand the significance of the information presented and to engage in reflection and discussion.

-Time: The level of complexity or difficulty of content also should allow for its coverage during the time periods available for teaching the subject.
+Time: Content should allow for its coverage during the time periods available for teaching the subject.

 C. EXPERTISE FOR CONTENT DEVELOPMENT